Stephen Hammond: Political career

 The article about Stephen Hammond on Wikipedia was one of a number edited in May 2015 by computers owned by Parliament in what The Daily Telegraph described as "a deliberate attempt to hide embarrassing information from the electorate."
 The deleted information concerned his frequent use of chauffeur-driven cars while in government.

+Hammond was again re-elected at the 2015 general election with an increased vote share of 52.1% and an increased majority of 12,619.

 Hammond announced in early 2016 that he would wait until Cameron's renegotiations before endorsing either a Remain vote or a Leave vote in the 2016 referendum on the United Kingdom's membership of the European Union.
 On 14 June 2016, he endorsed a vote to remain in the European Union.

+At the snap 2017 general election, Hammond was again re-elected, with a decreased vote share of 46.5% and a decreased majority of 5,622.

 On 13 December 2017, Hammond was involved in a rebellion against the government of Theresa May in which the government suffered a defeat on a key Brexit vote about granting MPs a 'meaningful vote' in Parliament.
 He was subsequently dismissed as the Conservative party vice-chairman over the incident.

 In the 2019 Conservative leadership election, Hammond endorsed Matt Hancock's bid for the party leadership.

-Hammond lost the party whip during the September 2019 suspension of rebel Conservative MPs.
+Hammond lost the party whip during the September 2019 suspension of rebel Conservative MPs for voting to prevent a no-deal Brexit.
 Despite this, he was selected as the Conservative candidate for the next general election.

-Hammond was reelected at the 2019 general election with a much reduced majority.
+Hammond was again re-elected at the 2019 general election with a decreased vote share of 38.4% and a decreased majority of 628.

 Since January 2021, he has served as the Deputy Chair of the Conservative European Forum, which proceeded the Conservative Group for Europe.
 The group calls for close, strategic relationships with Europe advocating for close relationship with European institutions.

 In 2021 Hammond was censured by the Advisory Committee on Business Appointments (ACOBA) for an "unacceptable" breach of the ministerial code for failing to seek their advice before taking a second job with the Public Policy Projects thinktank.

-Following the publication of the Sue Gray report, Hammond revealed he had submitted a letter of no confidence in Prime Minister Johnson.
+Following the publication of the Sue Gray report into Partygate, Hammond revealed he had submitted a letter of no confidence in Prime Minister Boris Johnson.

+In September 2023, Hammond announced that he would stand down at the 2024 general election.